Puppet-Finland/puppet-puppetmaster_common/README.md

 * ::puppetmaster_common::reports_purge: remove old yaml reports via a cronjob
 * ::puppetmaster_common::packetfilter: configure firewall (IPv4 and IPv6) for Puppetserver, PuppetDB and HTTPS (Foreman/Puppetboard).
 Uses secure defaults (allow localhost only).
 Firewall rules use the 'default' tag and can be realized automatically if $realize_rules = true.

-Optionally the Puppetmaster can be setup for being a Puppet Bolt controller that uses PuppetDB to automatically create an inventory.

 One Bolt plan is also included:

 * ::puppetmaster_common::migrate_agent: (optionally) remove old Puppet (puppetlabs) packages and move away the SSL certs, then join the node to a new Puppet master.